kennylbj/concurrent-java/README.md

 |10 | [singleton](./src/main/java/singleton) | Implement of [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) | singleton pattern; memory model; volatile |

 ## Motivation
-My friend is new to java concurrent programing, so i set up this project to help him to have a better knowledge about coding in multi-thread environment.
+My friend is new to java concurrent programing, so i set up this project to help him to have a better knowledge about how to code in multi-thread environment.

 I will continue to post updates.

 ## Getting Started